-In this regard, there is some evidence to suggest that there may be advantages to using condition-specific measures as they tap into core or underlying pathologies that manifest in overt emotional and behavioural displays (Mulhern et al., 2014).
-The Revised Child Anxiety and Depression
+Although the total scores and the emotional difficulties subscale of the Arabic SDQ (SDQ A) correlate well with separate measures of anxiety and depression (Ayyash-Abdo et al., 2016), In this regard, there is some evidence to suggest that there may be advantages to using a-condition\specific measures as they tap into core or underlying pathologies that manifest in over emotional and behavioural displays (Mulhern et al., 2014).
+One such example is-The Revised Child Anxiety and Depression Scale-Short Form (RCADS) is such a measure that has been used extensively to, which is widely used as measure-screen forof anxiety and depression in adolescent populations...
+The RCADS-It has been found to be reliable and valid (Chorpita et al., 2011) and is.
+In another study, Chorpita et al. (2000) found the measure to be consistent with the DSM-IV criteria of anxiety and depressive disorders when assessed using data from a sample of 1,641 school students (Chorpita et al., 2000).
+These findings have been replicated among clinical youth samples (Chorpita et al., 2005) and among-Australian adolescents (de Ross et al., 2002).
+The RCADS was also found to be internally consistent and, concurrently valid with the Children's Depression Inventory and the Revised Children's Manifest Anxiety Scale (Chorpita et al., 2005).
+A more recent study by Stevanovic et al. (2016) demonstrated that a meagre proportion of the RCADS items were noninvariant when comparing two or more cultures, indicative of its cross-cultural validity and aptness for use with adolescents across non-Western or non-American cultures.

-Scale-Short Form (RCADS) is such a measure that has been used extensively to screen for anxiety and depression in adolescent populations.
-It has been found to be reliable and valid (Chorpita et al., 2011) and is consistent with the DSM-IV criteria of anxiety and depressive disorders when assessed using data from 1,641 school students (Chorpita et al., 2000).
-These findings have been replicated among clinical youth samples (Chorpita et al., 2005) and Australian adolescents (de Ross et al., 2002).
-The RCADS was also found to be internally consistent and concurrently valid with the Children's Depression Inventory and the Revised Children's Manifest Anxiety Scale (Chorpita et al., 2005).
-A more recent study by Stevanovic et al. (2016) demonstrated that a meagre proportion of the RCADS items were non-invariant when comparing two or more cultures, indicative of its cross-cultural validity and aptness for use with adolescents across non-Western or non-American cultures.
 Though the short form of the RCADS has been adapted and translated into several languages, there is no available Arabic version.
 Therefore, the psychometric properties of the Arabic translation of the measure would need to be established and its suitability for use with UAE adolescents would need to be ascertained.